SnoringCatGames/surfacer/docs/getting_set_up.md

 I will not lie, **this is a complex framework**!
 Hopefully it's external API isn't _too_ convoluted, but still, probably the easiest way to get set up is to copy the [Squirrel Away example app](https://github.com/snoringcatgames/squirrel_away), and then adjust it to fit your needs.

-> **NOTE:** _If you are adding this to a new project, than than copy/paste/modifying a demo project, you will see a lot of console errors and editor-slowness when in Godot until you have finished configuring the AutoLoads correctly, and Godot has then updated the project manifest afterward.
-This is unfortunate, but expected!_

 -   Set up Scaffolder
     -   https://github.com/snoringcatgames/scaffolder/blob/master/docs/getting_set_up.md
 -   `addons/scaffolder`